-The Community Health team plays an instrumental role in protecting and promoting the health and wellbeing of the community through education and prevention strategies.
-The team also initiates regulatory intervention where there is a risk to the health, wellbeing and/or safety of our community.
-A broad range of proactive and reactive activities are undertaken that include the registration and assessment of food and health businesses; statutory food and water sampling; communicable disease investigations; preventative health services; direct immunisation services including a flu program; and general health promotion and education activities.
+Community Health works to achieve a healthy and safe community through education and prevention programs, while initiating regulatory intervention where there is a risk to the health, wellbeing and/or safety of the Maroondah community.

+A broad range of proactive and reactive activities and services are undertaken including: registration and assessment of food and health businesses; statutory food and water sampling; communicable disease investigations; preventative health services; immunisation service (including flu program); and general health promotion and education activities.